MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 ### Connection ownership by a different account

-Per the policies in your organization, you might need to use the same account to sign in to Power Automate and to create a connection to SharePoint, Microsoft 365, or OneDrive for Business.
+Per the policies in your organization, you might need to use the same account to sign in to Power Automate and to create a connection to SharePoint, Microsoft 365, or OneDrive for Business, for example.

 For example, you might sign in to Power Automate with *yourname@outlook.com* but receive an error when you try to connect to SharePoint with *yourname@contoso.com*.
 You can instead sign in to Power Automate with *yourname@contoso.com* and you'll be able to connect to SharePoint.